kriszyp/xstyle/README.md

 without incurring additional CSS parsing overhead.
 Xstyle is designed to allow for plugins to be registered to handle different CSS properties, so that the shims and extensions that are applied can be explicitly controlled for each stylesheet.

+## Property Modules

+While xstyles provides predefined expressions for defining new properties, we can also define new properties with our own custom JavaScript modules.
+To define a new property that with a JavaScript module, we use the module(module-id) as the property definition:

+	my-new-property = module(package/module-id);

+If you are using an AMD loader, xstyle will load the target module id and use this to handle the property.
+If you are not using an AMD module loader, you can still simply include a script with a define call:

+define('package/module-id', {
+	/* module property definition */
+});

+The module can return an object (or provide an object to the define call), that has methods that to be called when the property is used in stylesheets.
+The following methods are defined:

+module.put(value, rule, name) - This is called whenever the property is used within a rule.
+The
+<code>value</code> argument is the property value in the rule, and the <code>rule</code>
+argument is the Rule object.
+module.receive(callback)
+module.forElement(element)
+module.get(name)
+module.call(rule, args,...)

+The Rule object has the following properties and methods that can be used by the module:

+addProperty(name, value);

 ## Defining Extensions